aldenbernsteinn/CY.AI/README.md

 ollama create (NAME OF YOUR MODEL) - f (NAME OF YOUR YAML FILE)

+# 2. Run the following command in ANY terminal to see if Ollama has created your new model

+ollama list

 * Note you will have to change the model name in the CY.AI.py to reflect your changes, there will be instructions on this later once your python file is set up properly).
 Also You can create as many models as you want with Ollama.